wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 ![](@attachment/Clipboard_2020-05-19-19-13-05.png) 19:39

-If we wanted to get the actual data from the input, we could just call `ask` with `await` infront of it from the console, as shown below 👇
+If we wanted to get the actual data from the input, we could just call `ask` with `await` in front of it from the console, as shown below 👇

 ```js
 await ask({title:'does it work', cancel:true})